How Much Topsoil Do I Need?

 If you are starting a gardening or landscaping project, one of the supplies you may need is topsoil.
 A quality topsoil can be used to add nutrients to the existing soil, or be used to fill raised garden beds or planters.
 If you are planning a large garden or adding new sod or seed to your lawn, you need to determine how much topsoil to buy.
 If you are wondering, ‘’How much topsoil do I need for grass, sod or a garden?’’ there are ways to calculate how much to buy.
 Here are some tips on calculating topsoil amounts for common projects.

-How Do I Calculate How Much Topsoil I Need?
+How Do I Calculate How Many Yards of Topsoil I Need?

 The math can be tricky for some.
 You need to convert all measurements to feet.
 You will need to multiply the depth, width and length in feet to determine the cubic feet.
 Then, you can divide that number by 27 to come up with how many cubic yards of topsoil you will need for your project.
 But you also need to know how much topsoil in depth you should be adding for certain projects.
 This can be different for gardens, sod or planting grass.